 - Discuss the importance of not focusing on a label

-- Determine methods to overcome obstacles and reaching goals
+- Discuss methods to overcome obstacles and reach goals

 DR. RAUN MELMED, MD